-Preliminary results of the LiDAR- and GIS-assisted archaeological inventory in the vicinity of the MRHD (48TE1444) will be further analyzed and synthesized to make cogent and clear recommendations concerning cultural resource management in the future.
-The first 100 pages of An NHPA Section 110 Modified Class II Inventory Using LiDAR Imagery to Locate Historic-era Homesteads and Irrigation Features of the Mormon Row, Antelope Flats, and Dry Farms Historic Landscapes.
-Grand Teton National Park, Teton County, Wyoming (Schroeder in progress) has been provided to the GRTE SRM Cultural Resources Division (CRD) for preliminary review and comments.
+Preliminary results of the LiDAR- and GIS-assisted archaeological inventory in the vicinity of the MRHD (48TE1444) have been further analyzed and synthesized to make cogent and clear recommendations concerning cultural resource management in the future.
+A Modified NHPA Section 110 Class II Inventory Using LiDAR Imagery to Locate Historic-era Homesteads and Irrigation Features of the Lower Gros Ventre River Floodplain Terrace and Ditch Creek Alluvial Fan within Grand Teton National Park, Teton County, Wyoming, Volume I and II (Schroeder in progress) have been submitted to the GRTE SRM Cultural Resources Division (CRD) for preliminary review and comments.
 Because the data collected so far contains potentially sensitive information, site location information will not be presented in this project summary report.

 What if one were to consider all the cultural resources-prehistoric, historic, and natural-together?
 Are there theories and/or methodologies that can accommodate multiple layers of cultural resources and timeframes and result in interpretations that are meaningful for present and future CRM praxis?
-These preliminary questions have prompted Mr. Schroeder to draft a PhD Dissertation Proposal provisionally entitled, An Iterological Inventory Approach to a Historic Landscape Utilizing Li-DAR Imagery, GIS, and Primary Documents: Mormon Row-Antelope Flats-Dry Farms, Grand Teton National Park, Moose, WY, with a goal of deciphering, deconstructing, and interpreting the archaeological data and the complex history of land use within the project area "backwards" and forwards.
+These preliminary questions prompted Mr. Schroeder to draft a Doctoral dissertation provisionally entitled, Of Ruptures and Raptures: Locating Ideology with LiDAR Imagery with a goal of deciphering, deconstructing, and interpreting the archaeological data and the complex history of land use within the project area "backwards" and forwards in an attempt to locate (finally!) the archaeological object of Mormon ideology-something that had not been achieved previously (Leone, 1973, 1979; Scarlett, 2006).